Samuel-CHLam/masterplan-2022/content/posts/Basic_Christianity.md

 - For our own sake.
 (Remember John 10:10)
 - For the sake of others.
 (Light and salt of the world)
 - For Christ sake.

+# Chapter 10: Reaching a decision
+No notes

+# Chapter 11: Being a Christian
+- Understanding the intimate relationship
+- Assured relationship: not affected by personal feelings.
+Remember God's spirit lives inside our heart.
+- Growing in God: bible reading, prayer, joining church, evangelise, serving others.